zoom/zoom-sdk-android/README.md

 # Android

+Use of this software is subject to important terms and conditions as set forth in the License file

 This sample include examples for both Android Studio project and Eclipse project.
 To use it:

    - Sign up for a free 60 day trial at developer.zoom.us